In his essay “A Credo for the Living”, Norman Mailer reminded readers of the great Russian boogeyman.

 At heart, he said, the success of these campaigns was (and still is) a reflection of America’s own neurosis, an attempt to sidetrack intractable problems by blaming them all on a foreign power.

 “America is in a moral wilderness today, torn between a Christian ethic now enfeebled, a capitalist ethic, and a new sexual ethic whose essence is sadistic.
 When one contemplates the staggering frustrations and animosities of American life, I think there is hope to be found in the fact that there is resistance…”

 “Hope in resistance” could even serve as a motto for those today who resist Donald Trump.
-Yet according to Mailer, resistance in itself still won’t resolve the nation’s biggest crisis, “its spiritual problems”.
+Yet according to Mailer, resistance in itself won’t resolve the nation’s biggest crisis, “its spiritual problems”.

 Hope, of course, brings with it endless promise.
 So despite what Mailer called the “corruption and sickness” that characterized America’s war with itself, there were still signs of “yearnings and inarticulate strivings for a better world, a life with more dignity.”

 These yearnings, of course, are what Trump (and many other demagogues) seize upon, for ‘hope’ can move masses.
 Though many journalists described Trump as a “no hope” politician, for many voters he was the biggest hope of a generation.
-Hope that politics ‘as usual’ take a back seat.
-Hope that illegal immigration be contained.
-Hope that jobs be saved.
+Hope that politics ‘as usual’ would take a back seat.
+Hope that illegal immigration would be contained.
+Hope that jobs would be saved.

 How real is fascism today?